widelands/widelands/doc/sphinx/source/animations.rst

 **sound_effect**
    *Optional*.
 Our example will look for the sound files ``bar_00.ogg`` through ``bar_99.ogg`` in the directory ``data/sound/foo`` and play them in sequence.

+**representative_frame**
+   *Optional*.
+Choose the animation frame that will be displayed in messages and in the encyclopedia as a representative image.
+Default is 0.

 Directional Animations
 ----------------------